Beck Reed Riden LLP Authors Definitive, Nationwide Noncompete & Restrictive Covenants Treatise for Practising Law Institute (PLI)

 The Legal 500 Honors Russell Beck, Nicole Corvini Daly and Sarah Tishler

-The Legal 500 United States 2023 named Russell Beck as a Hall Of Fame lawyer for trade secrets attorneys in the U.S. Nicole Corvini Daly was named a Next Generation Partner, and Sarah Tishler was recognized as a Rising Star.
+The Legal 500 United States named Russell Beck as a Hall Of Fame lawyer for trade secrets attorneys in the U.S. Nicole Corvini Daly was named a Next Generation Partner, and Sarah Tishler was recognized as a Leading Associate.

 Russell Beck, Nicole Corvini Daly, and Sarah Tishler are the only attorneys from a small firm included on this list of national experts.